SmartlyDressedGames/Unturned-Docs/assets/npc-asset/rewards.rst

 **Reward\_#\_Type** *enum* (``Flag_Bool``, ``Flag_Math``, ``Flag_Short``, ``Flag_Short_Random``, ``Achievement``, ``Currency``, ``Event``, ``Experience``, ``Item``, ``Item_Random``, ``Hint``, ``Player_Spawnpoint``, ``Quest``, ``Reputation``, ``Teleport``, ``Vehicle``)

+**Reward\_#\_GrantDelaySeconds** *float*: If set, the reward will be queued for the specified number of seconds before being granted to the player.
+When the player dies any pending rewards are cancelled.
+Defaults to -1.

 Flags
 -----